SCARF-Cryptanalysis/SCARF-cryptanalysis/README.md

 The `lower_bound` directory contains code to count the minimal number of pairs follow a trail, using the theory of quasidifferentials, as explained in Section 5.7

+- `transition` computes change-of-basis transformations of transition matrices of vectorial Boolean functions, including the Quasidifferential transition matrix.

+- `exact_minimal_pairs_QD` heuristically searches for tweak-spaces that maximize the minimum number of valid tweak-pairs through the first two S-layers of the tweakey schedule for a given differential.
+This is done in two fases:
+1) Find an S-box alligned tweak-subspace that maximizes the minimum number of pairs matching the differential after the first sbox layer.
+2) Choose one such tweak-subspace and compute the corresponding minimal number pairs that match the full differential.